Slow persuasion: Supplemental appendices

 \subsection{Solving for the value function}

-In this appendix, we explain how to solve for the principal's value function using \Cref{proposition:value_fn}.
-We detail in particular how the value is computed in the two- and three-action examples, allowing us to draw \Cref{fig:2act_v,fig:3act}.
+In this appendix, we explain how to solve for the sender's value function using \Cref{proposition:value_fn}.
+We detail in particular how the value is computed in the two-action example, allowing us to draw \Cref{fig:2act}.

-Partition $C \setminus D$ into maximal intervals $(R_k)_{k=1}^K$. \footnote{In the two-action example, the maximal intervals are $[0,2/3)$ and $(2/3,1]$.
-In the three-action example, they are $[0,1/2)$, $(1/2,3/4)$ and $(3/4,1]$.} Fix a continuity interval $R_k$.
-The homogeneous part (without the $u$) of the differential equation \eqref{eq:diff_eqn_convex} in \Cref{proposition:value_fn} has general solution $A H_1 - B H_2$ for constants $A,B \in \R$, where
+Partition $C \setminus D$ into maximal intervals $(R_k)_{k=1}^K$.
+(In the two-action example, the maximal intervals are $[0,2/3)$ and $(2/3,1]$.)
+Fix a continuity interval $R_k$.
+The homogeneous part (without the $u$) of the differential equation \eqref{eq:diff_eqn_convex} has general solution $A H_1 - B H_2$ for constants $A,B \in \R$, where